ryanries/PassFiltEx/README.md

   haveibeenpwned is about matching password hashes to identify passwords that have _already_ been owned.
 This password filter aims to solve a slightly different problem by preventing not just passwords that have already been owned, but also preventing the use of passwords that could easily be owned because they contain common patterns, even if those password hashes are not known yet.

+ - NOTE: This binary is not signed with a code signing certificate, which means the DLL will not load if LSA Protection, aka RunAsPPL is enabled.
+   If you have a code signing certificate and you wish to sign the binary yourself then go for it.

 Debugging: